DaniellePotts/Masters-Dissertation/README.md

-# Masters-Dissertation

-Masters Dissertation solution.
-Focusing on Deep Reinforcement Learning in Minecraft.
+# Masters Dissertation

+Masters Dissertation solution for MSc Data Science.
+This solution is a Python based Reinforcement Learning AI model that attempts to interact with Minecraft in a logical way.
 Utilizes [Marlo](https://www.microsoft.com/en-us/research/project/project-malmo/) and [MineRL](https://minerl.io/) API extensions.
+The model was trained via Double Deep Q-Learning with Demonstrations and Duel learning.

 A paid version of Minecraft Java Edition is **required** for the full app to run.
-Tutorial on how to specifically opt for the specific Minecraft versions is below.

 # Related Resources